 We work closely with UK Diving Medical Committee (UKDMC) and as a diver and member of BSAC you are required to complete a Diver self-declaration medical fitness form, upon joining, and then annually when renewing.

-- Downloading and completing the Diver self-declaration medical fitness form
+Complete your Diver self-declaration medical fitness form by:

 You should also complete one in the event of a medical condition arising between these times.